AngelMende3z/Always-On-Display-RRO-Magisk-Module/README.md

 # Always-On-Display-RRO-Magisk-Module
 Android Is Revolution.

-# Info
-This Module Was Created by shagbag913 but stoped working and i modified it .

 # How It Works
 This module moves an AOD Overlay to a system directory (System/Product/Overlay/Aod), the system recognizes it in screen settings.